TownOfGrimlocke/Covenant/README.md

         -  Unless Prior approval given from fire chief of member of management.

+    - No fire is to be set at a higher difficulty than 6 without prior approval from management or the current fire chief.

 ## Clothing and Attachment

 -  Chest (women) and pelvis must be covered at all times with bits and